dengjuncan/dengjuncan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # About Me
 I'm a second year Ph.D student from the College of information science and electronic engineering, Zhejiang University.
-My research interest includes model compression (typically vector quantization) and edge accelerators.
+My research interests include model compression (typically vector quantization) and edge accelerators.

 I'm advised by Prof. Kejie Huang.
-Currently, I'm also a research intern at VIVO Mobile Communication.
+I used to be a research intern at VIVO Mobile Communication.
+I am seeking internship and academic collaboration opportunities.

 # 🔥 News
 - *2025.06*: 🎉 ViM-VQ and SSVQ are accepted by ICCV 2025.